-- Parents can log onto Arbor for an up to date attendance figure for their child. - A record of your child's attendance will be written in his/her school report each year. - You can ask the Attendance Officer about your child's attendance at any time (620040 ext 215) - You can log into your Arbor Account to view your child's attendance record
+- Parents can log onto Arbor for an up to date attendance figure for their child. - You can ask the Attendance Officer about your child's attendance at any time (620040 ext 215)

 What does the School Liaison Officer do?

 At Great Chart, the School Liaison Officer (SLO) works closely with our school's Attendance Officer and monitors our pupils on a weekly basis.